kenichi/angelo/README.md

 class Foo < Angelo::Base
   include Angelo::Mustermann

+  # just some constants to use in routes later...
+  #
   TEST = {foo: "bar", baz: 123, bat: false}.to_json
   HEART = '<3'

+  # a flag to know if the :heart task is running
+  #
   @@hearting = false

+  # you can define instance methods, just like Sinatra!
+  #
   def pong; 'pong'; end
   def foo; params[:foo]; end

+  # standard HTTP GET handler
+  #
   get '/ping' do
     pong
   end

+  # standard HTTP POST handler
+  #
   post '/foo' do
     foo
   end